 Deadlines

-Whiteboard and icon style animation
+Whiteboard and icon-style animation

-Typical cost for a 60-second video in Melbourne:
+Typical cost for a 60-second video:

 $3,000 to $6,000

-Motion graphics and 2D brand animation
+2D motion graphics and brand animation

-Typical cost for a 60 to 90 second video:
+Typical cost for a 60 to 90-second video:

 $4,000 to $9,000

-- Script writing
+- Script writing and refinement

 - Style frames